-- LU Policy 3-7: Projects within Sub-Areas B and C should be located and designed to take advantage of site assets including visibility from freeways, transit and airport areas, and views of and proximity to the adjacent shoreline and Bay. - LU Policy 3-8: The area between Interstate 880 and the waterfront (Sub-Area B) should include a high level of amenities including dining, retail, open space and recreational features that will attract and support successful jobgenerating businesses. - LU Policy 3-9: Development of Sub-Area B as shown in the land use program relies on an effective and frequent transit connection to the Coliseum BART station, possibly via a crossing over I-880.
+- LU Policy 3-7: Projects within Sub-Areas

+B and C should be located and designed

+to take advantage of site assets including

+visibility from freeways, transit and airport

+areas, and views of and proximity to the

+adjacent shoreline and Bay.

+- LU Policy 3-8: The area between Interstate 880 and the waterfront (Sub-Area B) should include a high level of amenities including dining, retail, hotels, open space and recreational features that will attract and support successful jobgenerating businesses.

+- LU Policy 3-9: Development of Sub-Area B as shown in the land use program relies on an effective and frequent transit connection to the Coliseum BART station, possibly via a crossing over I-880.
 If such transit connections are not available, the development program should be modified to reflect available transportation options and impacts.

-LU Policy 3-10: Science and technology businesses in Sub-Area C should support complementary development within Sub-Area B by providing larger floor plate, lower intensity spaces as described below.
+- LU Policy 3-10: Science and technology businesses in Sub-Area C should support complementary development within Sub-Area B by providing larger floor plate, lower intensity spaces as described below.

-Core Goal 3: Improve the area's existing investments in transit and transportation infrastructure; create a Transit Oriented Development (TOD) of new housing and commercial uses which advances regional and state growth policies; increase Oakland's ability to leverage its central position in the Bay Area, and capture a larger share of regional housing growth, job growth and economic investment.
+Core Goal 3: Improve the area's existing investments in transit and transportation infrastructure; ensure that transit is accessible and affordable to transit-dependent populations, including low-income residents and workers, seniors, youth, and individuals with disabilities; create a Transit Oriented Development (TOD) of new housing and commercial uses which advances regional and state growth policies; increase Oakland's ability to leverage its central position in the Bay Area, and capture a larger share of regional housing growth, job growth and economic investment.

-- LU Policy 3-11: Residential development is encouraged in Sub-Area A and may be considered in a portion of Subarea B. - LU Policy 3-12: Development should emphasize moderate to higher density uses that make best use of the Plan Area's transit and transportation facilities and position the Plan Area as an asset for the City of Oakland and surrounding region. - LU Policy 3-13: Development should incorporate continuous pedestrian sidewalks and safe bike travel routes throughout the entire Plan Area, providing connections to adjacent neighborhoods, between destinations including local commercial services, and within development projects. - LU Policy 3-14: Development of the between housing and transit should be enhanced by providing moderately priced housing at moderate densities in areas nearest to existing neighborhoods, and transitioning to higher densities at the BART station itself.
-Uses more internal to Sub Area A should include a mix of both origin and destination land uses at densities and intensities high enough to create a Transit-Oriented Development (TOD) consistent with Bay Area regional growth policies and California state law as provided for under SB 375 and AB 32.
+- LU Policy 3-11: Residential development is encouraged in Sub-Area A and may be considered in a portion of Sub-Area B. - LU Policy 3-12: Development should emphasize moderate to higher density uses that make best use of the Plan Area's transit and transportation facilities while making effective use of density bonuses and other incentives to encourage integration of community benefits, and position the Plan Area as an asset for the City of Oakland and surrounding region. - LU Policy 3-13: Development should incorporate continuous pedestrian sidewalks and safe bike travel routes throughout the entire Plan Area, providing connections to adjacent neighborhoods, between destinations including local commercial services, and within development projects.

+- LU Policy 3-14: Development of the Coliseum Area should be located and designed to enable residents and workers to safely walk and bike to and from the Coliseum BART station. - between housing and transit should be enhanced by providing moderately priced housing at moderate densities in areas nearest to existing neighborhoods, and transitioning to higher densities at the BART station itself.
+Uses more internal to Sub-Area A should include a mix of both origin and destination land uses at densities and intensities high enough to create a Transit-Oriented Development (TOD) consistent with Bay Area regional growth policies and California state law as provided for under SB 375 and AB 32.